 No one expects to meet their abuser at church.

-My memoir, The American Burka, serves as a real-life prequel to The Handmaid’s Tale: it takes readers inside the world of evangelical fundamentalism in the United States, revealing what’s happening inside churches right now, and how high-control religion is reshaping our politics, our laws, and our elections.
-It’s the truth behind cultural clues you’ll recognize, like the lifestyle depicted in shows like the Duggar’s Counting On and the news headlines about Jerry Falwell Jr and Donald Trump, and the Supreme Court Justice’s belonging to a headship cult.
+High-control religion is reshaping our politics, our laws, and our elections.
+Readers will recognize cultural clues, like the lifestyle depicted in shows like the Duggar’s Counting On and the news headlines about Jerry Falwell Jr and Donald Trump, and the Supreme Court Justice’s belonging to a headship cult.
 When elections are close, and voter suppression is in the news, who suspects the impact head of household voting has on the final counts?

 The celebrity Christian pastors and leaders of the protestant patriarchy have woven an intricate web as they share one mutual goal: white male supremacy and dominance while they wage war against the modern culture of the west.
 This is intentional and strategic and I was a player in their game.
 They can’t achieve dominion without the women at their side––but they’re master manipulators in how they get the girls to comply.